MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 # NodeJS
 > Server-side JavaScript

-This guide covers how to install NodeJS and run NodeJS.
+This guide covers how to install and run NodeJS (aka "Node" or "Node.js").

 ## About